Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 We also visually demonstrate the performance of a sample algorithm across sequences from different datasets.
 In~\autoref{fig:trajectories}, TartanVO’s performance is illustrated across three datasets, showing significant variation across sequences within each dataset.
 While it performs reasonably well in the EuRoC MH02 sequence with structured, textured surfaces, its accuracy drops notably in KITTI’s outdoor high-speed sequence, where low texture and fast motion introduce more complexity.
 The HoloSet suburban walk sequence further highlights this inconsistency, where TartanVO struggles with scale estimation and trajectory alignment due to the absence of loop closure detection.
+Pure deep-learning methods like TartanVO perform inference based on temporal image sequences but do not explicitly model global consistency or geometric structure.
+As a result, they can generalize well to familiar motion patterns but exhibit instability when exposed to motion regimes not seen in training data.
+In particular, XR head motion includes abrupt changes in rotation and translation that differ significantly from the vehicle-based or drone-based motions typically present in SLAM training datasets.
+This mismatch leads to degraded performance, particularly in sequences with fast or unpredictable human movement.

 \emph{\textbf{Key Takeaway.} Tracking methods generally lack robustness when faced with diverse environmental, motion, and object characteristics across datasets, indicating variability in performance based on the dataset context.}